 (c) Whenever possible, after a CASA accepts an appointment, that advocate's involvement with the case should continue through all stages of the proceedings until the case has been dismissed.
-Adopted April 29, 2008, effective July 1, 2008; amended November 20, 2009, effective January 1, 2010.
+Adopted April 29, 2008, effective July 1, 2008; amended November 20, 2009, effective January 1, 2010; amended November 21, 2011, effective January 1, 2012.

-Orleans Parish Juvenile Court requires that each CASA have responsibility (a) for only one case, and may be appointed at the continued custody hearing or as soon thereafter as possible.
+(a) Orleans Parish Juvenile Court requires that each CASA have responsibility for only one case, and may be appointed at the continued custody hearing or as soon thereafter as possible.

-In the 28th Judicial District Court, the CASA shall be entitled access to all (b)information from all sources that the law permits.
+(b) In the 28^{th} Judicial District Court, the CASA shall be entitled access to all information from all sources that the law permits.